Equidistribution in Families of Abelian Varieties and Uniformity: The Equilibrium measure

-The next lemma gives an alternative characterization of the degeneracy locus $X^{\mathrm{deg}}(\IC)$.
-For this purpose, we recall the notion of Betti rank for smooth points $x \in X^{\mathrm{sm}}(\IC)$ of a subvariety $X \subseteq A$.
-Choose again an open subset $x\in U \subset S(\IC)$ such that there exists a real-analytic isomorphism that is a group homomorphism on each fiber over $U$ and set We define the Betti rank of $X$ at $x$ as the rank of the real-analytic map $b$ at $x$, to wit
+The next lemma gives an alternative characterization of the degeneracy locus of $X$ in terms of the $(1,1)$-form $\beta$ just constructed.
+For this purpose, we recall the notion of Betti rank for smooth points $x \in X^{\mathrm{sm}}(\IC)$ of an irreducible subvariety $X \subseteq A$: Choose an open subset $\pi(x)\in U \subseteq S(\IC)$ such that there exists a real-analytic isomorphism